Skip to content

 Notes:

-• Use the same format as is used as input for etopload.
+• Use the same format that you use as input for etopload.
 For more information, see Updating the Table.

 • Ensure to include an empty line at the end.